mikamautnerrohde/researchproject/rp-project-manual.md

 ## Detailed tasks per role
 ### Supervisor tasks

-#### Assists in creating realistic project planning, corresponding to workload.
+#### Assist in project planning
 When the student submits a research proposal to the programme, this will include planning for the project.
 This planning should be realistic and the workload should correspond to the EC count of the project.
-The student can inform the supervisor about this EC count.
+The supervisor is requested to ascertain the feasibility of the project within the submitted timeframe.
+The student can inform the supervisor about the relevant EC count.

 Project size (EC)| Workload (hours) | Fulltime equivalent :----: | :----:|:----:|